Ivy Park by Beyoncé, Nordstrom brand experience on laptop, concrete surface

 A single scrolling page doing the work of a website, a lookbook, and a launch trailer at once.
 The polygon emerged during concepting as a way to break the rectangular grid the photography sat in.
 From there it spread.

 Started as a crop mask for portraits.
 Angled edges against the rectangular photo grid gave athlete imagery a geometric tension that matched the brand's positioning between sport and fashion.
 The shape animated on scroll, rotated between sections, scaled from thumbnail to full-bleed.
-One geometric idea handling framing, motion, and signature in a single move.
+One geometric idea handling framing, motion, and signature.

 Ivy Park scrolling experience detail, polygon portrait frames, Courage is Power typography